Best active speakers 2024: our experts pick the top pairs with built-in amplifiers

 Sonically, these speakers are very impressive.
 There is plenty of body in the mid-range, delicate control in the treble and bags of rhythm to get your head nodding.
 They also have a keen sense of punch and drive, the timing is spot on, and the dynamic range subtle yet extensive.

 At this price, you would be hard-pressed to find a group of separates to match this performance.
+If you're looking to cut just one box (the amplifier) from your system and connect your existing sources, the AE1 Active are solid propositions.

-Read the full review: Acoustic Energy AE1 Active
+Read the full Acoustic Energy AE1 Active review

 Top Tip